Lua Blanco

 Blanco has been recognized for her talent, charisma and her ability to play different roles.

-She achieved success on the telenovela Rebelde and as a member of its accompanying band, Rebeldes, which received one gold, two platinum, and one double-platinum album awards.
+She achieved success on the telenovela Rebelde and as lead singer of the band, Rebeldes, which received one gold, two platinum, and one double-platinum album awards.
 Band members included Arthur Aguiar, Chay Suede, Micael Borges, Mel Fronckowiak and Sophia Abrahão.
 Lua performed about 90 shows over a span of three years, for a total of over 1.2 million spectators in Brazil.

 During her career, she received nine nominations for the Shorty Awards, winning once as 'Vox Populi', for having the most nominations in the "Actress" category.
 Blanco was also voted the most suitable artist for all editions of Capricho Awards and was the only person to win all the categories in which she was nominated.
 In 2012, Blanco was voted the 71st-greatest Brazilian of all time, in a televised award ceremony; Lua was recognized as "a talent of the new generation."
 The program was intended "to elect who did more for the nation that stood out for his legacy to society."

 Biography

 Early life

-Blanco is the daughter of musician Billy Blanco Junior and musician and English teacher Maria Claudia Blanco.
+Lua is the daughter of musician Billy Blanco Junior and Maria Claudia Blanco.
 She is the granddaughter of Billy Blanco, who was a successful bossa nova artist.
 Blanco was born in São Paulo and currently resides in Rio de Janeiro.
-She was raised in a large family of musicians; she has an older brother Pedro Sol and four younger siblings: Ana Terra, Estrela, Daniel, and Marisol.
-They were home-schooled by their mother in both English and Portuguese.
+She was raised in a large family of musicians; she has an older brother Pedro Sol and four younger siblings: Ana Terra, Estrela, Daniel, and Sol.
+They were raised in an American christian cult and were home-schooled in English and later learned Portuguese.
 The family moved often, including living in Peru for two years.
-The children entertained themselves with music and social projects.
+The children were active in musical and social projects since early on.

-She performed in musicals at a very young age in a band with her parents and siblings.
-Blanco and her siblings recorded an album called O Trem do Arco-Íris (The Rainbow Train), composed of children's songs in Portuguese and English.
+Lua performed from a very young age in a musical group with her parents and siblings.
+Lua and her siblings recorded an album called O Trem do Arco-Íris (The Rainbow Train), in Portuguese and English, that was never released by Sony Music.
+Later, in 2004, Sony released a self-distributed Christmas album with the whole family, called Família Blanco – É Natal (It's Christmas) (2004).